It’s time for David Cameron to get a grip on the chaos which IDS has given rise to at the DWP.

 Costing more, saving less and repeating Universal Credit failures: classic Iain Duncan Smith.
 It’s time for David Cameron to get a grip on the chaos which IDS has given rise to at the DWP.
 If Cameron fails to act there will be more chaos, delays and waste and it’ll take a Labour government to sort out the mess which bungling ministers have left.

 Kate Green MP is shadow minister for disabled peopleLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.